ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 1. A user sends a request to your app by accessing your app's URL.
 This URL is the Ingress subdomain for your cluster appended with the Ingress resource path for your exposed app, such as `mycluster-<hash>-0000.us-south.containers.appdomain.cloud/myapp`.

-2. A DNS system service, which acts as the global load balancer, resolves the subdomain in the URL to the portable public IP address of a router service in one zone of the cluster.
-The IP addresses are resolved in a round-robin cycle, ensuring that requests are equally load balanced among the routers in various zones.
+2. A DNS system service resolves the route subdomain to the floating public IP address of a router service that was reported as healthy by the MZLB.
+The MZLB continuously checks the portable public IP addresses of the services that expose the router in each zone in your cluster.
+Requests are handled by the router services in various zones in a round-robin cycle.

 3. The client sends the request to the IP address of the service that exposes the router.